MacDaih/ectopus/README.md

 # ectopus
-A from scratch full-stack app to monitor Cypress io e2e tests results
+A backend web service to store and serve Cypress io e2e tests reports.